The Belgian photo novel: local reuse of a European cultural practice

 PHOTO-LIT is a research project funded by the BRAIN-be framework.

 The photo novel remains a blank space in the cultural history of Belgium: a genre overwhelmingly present yet wholly ignored or actively discarded by researchers.
 The first aim of the project is to actually produce the archive that until now only exists in a shattered and unorganized way.

 The existing material, hosted, yet hardly catalogued, by Belgian archives and libraries as well as in private collections has never been explored, contrary to the well-studied domain of comics and graphic novels.

-A large portion of the relevant Belgian collections are at the premises of the Royal Library of Belgium, such as Bonnes Soirées and Femmes d’Aujourd’hui/Het Rijk der Vrouw.
-The corpus covers both the period 1947 – 1965 (before the legal deposit) and 1966 – today (since the introduction of the legal deposit).
+A large portion of the relevant Belgian collections are at the premises of KBR, such as Bonnes Soirées and Femmes d’Aujourd’hui/Het Rijk der Vrouw.
+The corpus covers both the period 1947 – 1965 (before legal deposit) and 1966 – today (since the introduction of legal deposit).

 The aim of this research is twofold:

 - We want to disclose the form, meaning, relevance, and history of the Belgian photo novel as an exemplary case of modern heritage in the era of mass media culture and technological modernization